District Mission Statement

 Parent/Guardian Conferences & Open Houses

-Parent/ guardians should feel free to request a conference with their child’s teacher at any time.
+Parents/guardians should feel free to request a conference with their child’s teacher at any time.
 Parent/Teacher Conference Day is scheduled in November.
 Back-to-School Night/Open House is in September.
 Detailed letters are sent home a week prior to these events and dates are posted on the district calendar.
-If a parent cannot attend a scheduled conference, he/she should notify the school as far in advance as possible so that another conference time may be arranged.
+If a parent/guardian cannot attend a scheduled conference, he/she should notify the school as far in advance as possible so that another conference time may be arranged.

 Student Directory Information